Robert Anson Heinlein's science fiction, including such titles as

 between the sexes to an extent that will change our entire social

 and economic structure.
-Pro: Not bad at all — in effect, he's predicting the Pill!
+Pro: Not bad at all — in effect, he's predicting the

-control of diseases has proved less effective
+generally; and our “control of diseases” has proved less effective

 A desperate attempt to salvage his reputation as a bullshitter?